 Can I type on my laptop while it’s on a stand?

-On low-angle stands like the BoYata and Nulaxy, yes.
-On tall vertical stands like the Roost and Nexstand, no — you’ll need an external keyboard and mouse.
-For standing desk ergonomics, the external keyboard setup is actually better because it lets you position your screen and keyboard independently.
+On low-angle stands like the BoYata and Nulaxy, yes — the laptop angle stays manageable for direct typing.
+On taller vertical stands like the Roost and Nexstand, no — you’ll need an external keyboard and mouse.
+For standing desk ergonomics, the external keyboard setup is actually better because it lets you position your screen and keyboard completely independently.

 How high should my laptop screen be at a standing desk?

 The top of your screen should be roughly at eye level, or slightly below.
 For most people, that means the screen center sits 15-20 inches above the desk surface.
-Measure from your desk to your eye line while standing naturally, then pick a stand that gets you close.
+Measure from your desk to your eye line while standing naturally, then pick a stand that gets you into that range.

 Are portable laptop stands stable enough for daily use?

 The good ones are.
-The Roost V3 uses an interlocking truss frame that’s remarkably rigid for its weight.
-The Nexstand K2 has minor flex but nothing that affects normal use.
+The Roost V3 uses an interlocking truss frame that stays rigid for its weight.
+The Nexstand K2 has minor flex but nothing that disrupts normal use.
 Both hold laptops securely with anti-slip grips.
-Just don’t lean on them — they’re designed to hold the laptop’s weight, not yours.
+Just don’t lean on them — they’re designed to support your laptop’s weight, not yours.

 Aluminum or plastic — does it matter?

 For desktop stands, aluminum wins.
 It’s sturdier, looks better, and acts as a passive heat sink.
 For portable stands, reinforced plastic or nylon is preferred because it’s lighter.
-The Roost V3 is fiberglass-reinforced plastic specifically because aluminum would add weight without adding value for a travel stand.
+The Roost V3 is fiberglass-reinforced plastic specifically because aluminum would add weight without meaningful benefit for a travel stand.

 Should I get a laptop stand or a monitor arm with a laptop tray?

 If you use your laptop as your primary display, a stand is simpler and cheaper.
-If you have an external monitor and want to use the laptop as a secondary screen, a monitor arm with a laptop tray (like the Vivo or Ergotron options) gives you more flexibility to position both screens independently.
-For standing desk users who dock their laptop, the arm-and-tray combo is often the better long-term investment.
+If you have an external monitor and want to use the laptop as a secondary screen, a monitor arm with a laptop tray gives you more flexibility to position both screens independently.
+For standing desk users who dock their laptop daily, the arm-and-tray combo is often the better long-term investment.

 The Bottom Line

 For most standing desk users, the Twelve South Curve Flex is the best all-around pick.
-It has the widest height range, folds for portability, and the build quality is genuinely excellent.
-If you travel with your laptop, the Roost V3 is the portability king at 6 ounces.
+The height range goes up to 22 inches, it folds for portability, and the build quality is genuinely excellent for the price.
+If you travel constantly with your laptop, the Roost V3 is the portability king at 6 ounces.

-Don’t want to spend $70+?
-The BoYata at $30 is the best value on this list — sturdy, adjustable, and well-built for a fraction of the price.
-And the Nexstand K2 matches it at $30 if you need something portable.
+Don’t want to spend $80?
+The BoYata at $30 is the best value on this list — sturdy, adjustable, and well-built for a fraction of the cost.
+And the Nexstand K2 at $35 is the pick if you need something that travels without paying Roost prices.

-Whatever you pick, the most important thing is getting your screen to eye level.
+Whatever you pick, getting your screen to eye level is what matters.
 Your neck will thank you.
 A laptop stand pairs naturally with an ergonomic keyboard and a monitor arm — together they let you position your screen and input devices completely independently.
 If you’re setting up a full standing desk workspace, our best desk accessories for remote work guide covers every category, and our ergonomic workstation setup guide explains the fundamentals that make gear choices matter.